 These new, Renaissance institutions, the policies of the Council of Florence and the modern nation-state, came immediately into mortal conflict with two oligarchical forces: the landed feudal aristocracy, and the financial oligarchy led by, and typified by, the Venice nobility.
 The powerful new forces sent into motion by the Renaissance came near to crushing Venice at the beginning of the Sixteenth Century; Venice's successful use of corruption to set its powerful enemies against one another's throats, breaking up the anti-Venice League of Cambrai, enabled Venice to survive, and recover much of its strength, through continuing such "balance of power" diplomacy.
-Nonetheless, during the following three centuries, all feudalist efforts to destroy the modern nation-state failed.
-The Holy Alliance, the last major expres-
+Nonetheless, during the followaffairs of mankind on orders from Olympus; below that, the 95% subject to the capricious whims of the oligarchs.